zhangy10/px4-firmware/boards/modalai/rb5-flight/WORK_ITEMS.md

 ### Hardware
 * ADB flaky on M0051 with old APM.
 Get a root cause.
 * Sometimes the debug board USB hub doesn’t show up (Both M0062 and M0067)
   - Do they need rework?
+And / or special BSP support?
 * Always a different MAC ID on WiFi so always get different IP
 * TC SOM doesn't boot on one of my M0051
 * One TC SOM seems flaky